turingAround/Web_Design_Example_1/README.md

 # Web_Design_Example_1
 Version 1 of example website for portfolio.

+All Images will be from DeepAI.org unless otherwise noted.

 large parts of code were built from amazon Q, i'll do my best to attribute as follows: